aistomin/chrome-extention-sandbox/README.md

 Here we are playing around and learning how to create a Chrome Extension.

 ## Goal of the Project
-The goal is learn, how one creates a Chrome extension.
+The goal is to learn, how one creates a Chrome extension.
 Let's create a simple plugin, that can parse predefined HTML page and extract required data from it.
 The HTML page should contain a table with the following fields:
 - ID